Java-9000/Java-1000/com/soft9000/M1000/A00600/MISSION.md

 * `NullNasty.java`

 ### Notes:
+- "Boxing" is the process of surrounding a primitive type with an instance of a class.
+- The process of "unboxing" is the opposite.
 - Whilst an instance of a class may be set to `null`, primitive types need never be.

 ### p.s.